 'This is a working document prepared by the Commission services.
-On the basis of applicable EU law, it provides technical guidance for colleagues and bodies involved in the monitoring, control or implementation of the European Structural and Investment Funds on how to interpret and apply the EU rules in this area.
-The aim of this document is to provide Commission services' explanations and interpretations of the said rules in order to facilitate the programme implementation and to encourage good practice(s).
+On the basis of applicable EU law, it provides technical guidance for bodies involved in the monitoring, control or implementation of the Structural and the Cohesion Funds on how to interpret and apply EU rules in this area.
+The aim of this document is to provide Commission services' explanations of the said rules in order to facilitate programme implementation and to encourage good practice(s).
 This guidance is without prejudice to the interpretation of the Court of Justice and the General Court or decisions of the Commission.'